-If you or a loved one has been injured in an aviation accident, the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options, and also fight hard to recover just compensation for you.
-For over 45 years, our skilled accident attorneys have established a proven track record of helping injured victims get fair compensation for their losses.
+If you have suffered injuries in a construction-related accident, the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options, and also fight hard to recover just compensation for you.

 Other TOLL FREE phone numbers for us are: